Recursive Solution of Initial Value Problems with Temporal Discretization: Introduction

 \section{Introduction}

 Many concepts and phenomena in modern science have been formulated using differential equations.
 To analyze systems which have been formulated using differential equations, apart from rare cases with closed-form solutions, numerical methods must be used.
 The methods of classical numerical analysis are adequate when infrequent errors are acceptable.
 In safety-critical systems, however, even isolated errors can lead to disproportionate damages, or more importantly, loss of life.
 Therefore, in analyses of such systems, computations must be \emph{validated}.
-A powerful approach to validated computation is provided by interval arithmetic~\parencite{Moore:2009:IIA}, which has a firm foundation in domain theory~\parencite{AbramskyJung94-DT,Gierz-ContinuousLattices-2003,Goubault-Larrecq:Non_Hausdorff_topology:2013}.